Hope is inherent throughout the message and meaning of the Word of God.

 Yet there is completely sobering—and yet incomprehensively good—news for all of us.
 For the righteous standard of God fully allows for the life of the innocent to go in place of the life of the guilty.
 Life for life.

 This is a vital realization that was emphatically shown through the sacrificial system in the old covenant, which in part foreshadowed the ultimate sacrifice to come—the sacrifice of Christ (Col. 2:17, Heb.
 10:1).

 Yet God’s righteous standard also requires one life to pay for one life.
-A perfectly righteous man having never sinned, could only offer himself for one other individual; for his live would only be worth one life.
+A perfectly righteous man having never sinned, could only offer himself for one other individual; for his life would only be worth one life.

 So how then could Christ alone atone for the sins of all of humankind, with only one sacrifice of himself?

 Because He was God with us (Matt.
 1:23).
 Christ was not only human, but He was God in the flesh.
 He was and is the very One who was and is our Creator (John 1:3), the very one who was the God of the Old Testament (1 Cor.
 10:4), is God today (Heb.
 1:3), and is the very one who died for our sins (1 Cor.
 15:3).

 As the Creator, His life is worth more than the sum total of all creation.

 That is how and why He could pay the penalty in one sacrifice for all of mankind and for all of time.
 And that is why it had to be Christ who died for our sins—why His is the only name under heaven whereby we must be saved (Acts 4:12).